 What Is Credit Repair?

 If you’ve had a history of being late with bill payments, credit card payments, or loan payments, then you may have a bad credit rating.
-A credit repair will help to improve your score and make you more attractive to lenders when you need to borrow money.
+A credit repair can help to improve your score and make you more attractive to lenders when you need to borrow money.

 If your identity was stolen and other people started taking out loans in your name, you may suffer from a poor credit rating.
 If you’ve been declined for a loan or credit card application, checking your credit report should be your priority.
 Many Australians have reported problems with their credit reports.
 You can dispute some information on your report and help clear up any errors from financial lenders.